3 Reasons to Take Online Summer Courses

 Summer 2014 classes will begin Monday, May 12, 2014.
 Lectures will be streamed live and posted online the same day the class meets on campus.
 All times of posted lectures, exams and assignments will be EST (Eastern Standard Time).
 Please make sure that you take into consideration the time difference.

-A key provision of the new summer online undergraduate program is that students are responsible for arranging their own proctors for the courses.
-Students should begin their search for an appropriate proctor as soon as they are interested in a GT online summer course.
-No approvals take place until after the student registers and submits the online form.
-To learn more about obtaining a proctor for summer online courses, click here.
+Students are responsible for arranging their own proctors for online courses.
+Students should begin their search for an appropriate proctor as soon as they are interested in registering for a summer course.
+For more information on selecting a proctor, click here.

 - Log into the GT Courses website with 'GT_Demo' as your user name and 'gtdemo' as the password.

 - Once you have logged in look for the 'System Requirements' section in the center of the screen to make sure your computer can play the sample lectures.